-Before I talk to my students about how to pick a book, their book selections are all over the place.
+At the beginning of the year, before I talk to my students about how to pick a book, their book selections are all over the place.
 Some students will be trying to read and comprehend a book way past their level and others will be cruising on auto pilot with simple text.
+Sometimes students don’t know how to find a book they will be interested in.
 This is the presentation I will use to help them to choose books independently.

 This is the presentation I created for my class.
 Giving the students clear and practical advice on how to choose a book has always proven useful in my class.
 I want my students to choose what books they want to read because they will be more motivated to read if it is their own selection.
 I also want them choosing books that are interesting and fit them well.